How do you stay optimistic in spite of it all? 6 hopeful souls share their secrets

 In the north, we tend to be more similar in our approach.
 But amongst rural communities in the Global South, we see a beautiful diversity of opinions, understandings, ideas and knowledge that we need to recover to imagine a better future.
 These individuals can be tremendous leaders and mentors to all of us as we get back to our roots as humans in full connection with our planet. — Rodrigo Paris Rojas

-Rojas is CEO of Barefoot College International, a group that works in 93 countries to provide education, water, electricity and other assists for rural women.
-Paris is from Colombia and now lives in Guatemala.
+Rodrigo Paris is CEO of Barefoot College International, a group that works in 93 countries to provide education, water, electricity and other assists for rural women.
+He is from Colombia and now lives in Guatemala.

 Finding power in prayer